education.vic.gov.au

 2. ‘Download CASES21 students’

 This will update the CSEF system overnight with the current student enrolment details.
+If new students are added to CASES21 after this download this step should be completed again.

-Step 2 – Copying applications
+Step 2 – Copying/rolling over applications

-A short method for processing applications is to rollover/copy the applications from the previous year (for parents/carers who received CSEF at the same school in 2023).
+A short method for processing applications is to rollover/copy the applications from the previous year (for parents/carers who received CSEF at the same school in 2024).

 To do this: